 - 20 July 2020: the final double-check of our transcription of al-Najjari’s inventory is complete, thanks to the work and expertise of Rezk Nori from Cairo.
 We continue to make progress on double-checking our dataset based on the inventory transcript

-- 23 May 2020: we describe the categories for which we hand gather information to populate our database — see our “Category Remarks: Printed Books” posting below
+- 23 May 2020: we describe the categories for which we hand gather information to populate our database — see our “Category Remarks: Printed Books” posting under the “Reflections” page

-- 1 April 2020: we describe our methodology for identifying printed titles and entering information about them into our database, and explain our ‘degrees of certainty’ approach — see our “Methodological Remarks” posting below
+- 1 April 2020: we describe our methodology for identifying printed titles and entering information about them into our database, and explain our ‘degrees of certainty’ approach — see our “Methodological Remarks” posting under the “Reflections” page

 - 7 February 2020: we have logged our manuscript titles from the inventory